Iman Jordan: 2016–2019: Sony ATV signing and self-entitled EP release

 After leaving Interscope and Krucial Noise, Iman was signed to a publishing deal with Sony ATV.
 He garnered several high-profile placements, they include Rihanna's "Desperado", an artist feature on Robin Shulz "Uncovered" album, four songs on the critically acclaimed FOX TV show "Empire", one of which being performed by Alicia Keys and the new DJDS single, featuring Khalid.

 In October 2018, he independently released his first song, "Therapy", from his self entitled EP.
 This was his first music release under the name Iman Jordan and since leaving Interscope.
 The entire EP was released on August 2, 2019, and was produced by Glashaus, the production duo consisting of Dan Glashausser and Tom Glashausser.
 A visual EP was created for every song on the album and released on YouTube.

 The album was met with rave reviews and the song "Vibration, was featured on Spotify's Fresh Finds, Study Break, and Alt RnB playlists.

 2020–2021: "Technicolor", "Social Distance", "Freedom Song" and television features

-Iman released his single "Technicolor" on April 22, 2020.
-The song was chosen for "Hulu Has Whatever You're Feeling" 2020 campaign.
-His song "Social Distance" was released later that year, picking up a placement on Showtime's "The Chi".
+Iman's 2020 single "Technicolor" was featured in Hulu's Whatever You're Feeling campaign and Gay Times Magazine, while "Social Distance" appeared on Showtime's The Chi.

-During the height of the Black Lives Matter protests of 2020, Iman released a live recording of the soul stirring ballad, "Freedom Song".
-The song was later featured on ABC's 'Station 13' in the summer of 2021 and performed for ProGeorgia's Women of Color Initiative Soul Serenade.
+During the Black Lives Matter protests, he released "Freedom Song," later featured on ABC's Station 19 and performed at ProGeorgia's Soul Serenade event.

+2022–present: "Odyssey", "State of Emergency", and 2025 Grammy Win

+Iman's song "All Over Again" was featured on The Chi, and his 2022 EP Odyssey earned praise from Highsnobiety and Gay Times Magazine.
+His music landed on Spotify's Fresh Finds and Anti Pop playlists.

+On February 1, 2025, Iman Jordan received The Harry Belafonte Best Song for Social Change Award at the 2025 Grammys for his song, "Deliver," written by himself, Roy Gartrell, Tam Jones, and Ariel Loh.
+"Deliver" and his most recent single, "War", are leading up to a socio-political EP entitled, "State of Emergency".